josh-dittmer/cs160-project/README.md

 - Verify `GEMINI_API_KEY` is set in `backend/.env` (same key as image generation)
 - Video generation requires paid API access - Veo is not available in free tier
 - Check your API quota and billing at https://ai.google.dev/pricing
-- Generation takes 30-60 seconds - use async endpoint for better UX
+- Generation takes 1-2 minutes - use async endpoint for better UX
 - Test the API health: `GET /api/admin/video/health`

 ---